bobbyyit/juke-box/README.md

 setting-id (Mandatory): the setting id
 model: filter model
 limit: specifies the page size
-offest: specifies at what index start the page
+offet: specifies at what index start the page
 ```

 ### Sample Response: